cocos/cocos-docs/en/concepts/scene/node-component.md

 Notice the newly added Sphere node in the **Scene** and **Hierarchy** panel.
 The new node is named `Sphere` by default, indicating that it is a node whose functionality is primarily provided by the **Sphere** component.
 Try clicking the **Create Node** button again to select another node type and see that they will be named and behave differently.
 Also, note that creating a UI node automatically creates a Canvas node as the root node of the UI node, as described in the document [UI Structure Description](../../ui-system/components/engine/index.md).

-For more information about the operations of single-select, multi-select, copy, delete, etc. of nodes in the **Hierarchy** panel, please refer to the[Hierarchy Panel](../../editor/hierarchy/index.md) documentation.
+For more information about the operations of single-select, multi-select, copy, delete, etc. of nodes in the **Hierarchy** panel, please refer to the [Hierarchy Panel](../../editor/hierarchy/index.md) documentation.

 To create nodes dynamically in a script, refer to the [Create and Destroy Nodes](../../scripting/create-destroy.md) documentation.

 ## Components

-What are components and how do they relate nods?
+What are components and how do they relate nodes?

 Select the `Sphere` node, created above, and notice what the **Inspector** panel shows: